DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## March 2nd 2023
     Today we got our workouts showing on a page.
 We also added the exercises to the workout page.
 We were working on a delete button for the individual exercises on the workout page.
 I was our coder on this day.

+## March 3rd 2023
+    Today we finished the page that displays workouts.
+We also added the delete workout and add exercise buttons/functionality.

+## March 6th 2023
+    Today we got the funtionality to add an exercise to a workout.
+Daniel was our coder on this day.